North Carolina Criminal Court Records

 Understanding the North Carolina Criminal Court System

 This court consists of a chief justice and six associate justices who review appeals brought before them with the aim of determining whether an error might have occurred either at trial or in the judicial interpretation of the law by the other courts.
 This court is considered the state’s highest court and thus has the final decision on all matters involving state law.
+However, federal crimes committed within the state’s jurisdiction are prosecuted by federal courts in the state’s judicial district.

 Court of Appeals